tommybazar/TBRaymarcherPlugin/Readme.md

 ## Example MHDAsset files
 In `TBRaymarcherPlugin/Content/DefaultResources/` are MHDAssets and volume textures created by importing data from Subset0 of [LUNA2016 grand challenge](https://luna16.grand-challenge.org/download/).
 The data is taken from publicly available LIDC/IDRI database and uses [CC Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).

+## DICOM loading
+DICOM loading is utilizing a modified version of VTK DicomParser, made by Matt Turek.
+See  License.txt in /Source/VolumeTextureToolkit/Public/VolumeAsset/DICOMParser/License.txt for full license text.